Medically reviewed by Drugs.com. Last updated on Sep 20, 2020.

-IV: Administer slow IV push or by slow (15-30 minute) infusion via a freely-running saline infusion.
+IV: Administer by slow IV push/bolus via a freely-running saline infusion.
 Consider using a central venous catheter.

 Vesicant; ensure proper needle or catheter placement prior to and during infusion; avoid extravasation.

 Extravasation management: If extravasation occurs, stop infusion immediately and disconnect (leave cannula/needle in place); gently aspirate extravasated solution (do NOT flush the line); remove needle/cannula; elevate extremity.
 Initiate dimethyl sulfate (DMSO) antidote.
-Apply dry cold compress for 20 minutes 4 times/day for 1-2 days (Pérez Fidalgo, 2012).
+Apply dry cold compress for 20 minutes 4 times/day for 1 to 2 days (Pérez Fidalgo 2012).